Great customer service equals great company profits. Just look at the story of Zappos.

 According to a survey of more than 1,200 consumers conducted by Toister Performance Solutions, Inc., “Businesses should target a response time standard of one hour, with 15 minutes representing world-class service.”

-If you can respond to inquiries that fast, you’ll satisfy 80% of your customers.
+If you can respond to inquiries that fast, you’ll have 80% satisfied customers.

 Understandably, this isn’t always feasible.
 Nevertheless, it should be the goal if great customer service is your mission.

-US companies are losing $62 billion a year because of poor customer service, according to New Voice Media.
-That’s $20 billion more than in 2013.
+US companies lose as much as $62 billion a year because of poor customer service, according to New Voice Media.
+That’s $20 billion more than in 2013!

 There are many factors contributing to this loss of revenue but one of the major reasons is poor issue resolution over the phone.
 Here’s the situation: